The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Note: Due to left hand thread, it is not necessary to over tighten joint.

-Place hand on middle of bridge and rock intake camshaft back and forth to identify and set camshaft in position where bridge intake and exhaust ends are sitting flat on engine head.
+Afterward , place your hand on the middle of the bridge and gently rock the intake camshaft back and forth.
+This will help you identify the optimal position where the bridge’s intake and exhaust ends are sitting flat on the engine head.

-Place hand on middle of bridge and rock exhaust camshaft back and forth to identify and set camshaft in position where bridge intake and exhaust ends are sitting flat on engine head.
+Afterward , place your hand on the middle of the bridge and gently rock the exhaust camshaft back and forth.
+This will help you identify the optimal position where the bridge’s intake and exhaust ends are sitting flat on the engine head.

 Install new vanos gasket on engine head.